Exponent (EXPO)

 nullAI Analysis | Feedback

-Mr. Schlenker joined Exponent in October 1990 and has served as Chief Financial Officer since July 1999.
-He holds a B.S. in finance from the University of Southern California.
-Prior to his CFO role, he held various positions in finance and accounting, including Business Manager for Exponent Failure Analysis Associates until 1996, Manager of Corporate Development, and Director of Corporate Development.
-He was appointed Corporate Secretary in November 1997.
+Mr. Richard Schlenker joined Exponent in October 1990.
+He has served in various finance and accounting positions within the company, including Business Manager for Exponent Failure Analysis Associates, Manager of Corporate Development, and Director of Corporate Development.
+He was appointed Corporate Secretary in November 1997 and became Chief Financial Officer in July 1999.
+Mr. Schlenker holds a B.S. in Finance from the University of Southern California.

 AI Analysis | Feedback